catalyst/moodle-assignsubmission_maharaws/README.md

 locking.
 If portfolios are locked, they can be archived automatically in Mahara once grading has finished.

-The plugin requires that Mahara 23.04 or newer is installed.
-If you are using Mahara 22.10 it will be neccesary to use the older versions of the plugin.
+The plugin requires that Mahara 22.10 or newer is installed.
+If you are using a version prior to Mahara 22.10 it will be neccesary to use the older versions of the plugin.